 - 1 teaspoon lemon zest

 - 1 Tablespoon raw honey or maple syrup

-- Stir all ingredients in a large bowl.
-Place in the refrigerator for 20 minutes.
-Remove, taste, and season with salt and pepper as desired.
-(DO NOT season with salt and pepper before putting the carrot mixture in the fridge, as the flavors really come together during the 20 minute period).
+Remove the salad from the fridge, taste, and season with salt and pepper as desired.
 The carrots can either be served right away or left in the fridge and served at a later point.

 *To toast the walnuts, heat a small skillet to medium heat.
 Add the walnuts and STIR CONSTANTLY until they begin to brown -- once the walnuts start browning they can burn very quickly so be careful not to burn them.
 Once they are toasted (you will smell them), remove from the pan onto a plate to cool.

 **DO NOT season with salt and pepper before putting the carrot mixture in the fridge, as the flavors really come together during the 20 minute period.

 You May Also Like…